-More annoying, but again a popular belief, the book states there is 2 ways to pass parameters: by copy for value types and by reference for reference types, sounds good but wrong, all is done by copy, including copy of reference for reference types, and if you want to pass by reference you must use dedicated ref and out markers.
+More annoying, but again a popular belief, the book states there are 2 ways to pass parameters: by copy for value types and by reference for reference types, sounds good but wrong, all is done by copy, including copy of reference for reference types, and if you want to pass by reference, you must use dedicated

 virtual” whereas C++ and C# developers must be explicit.

-While I agree that some simplifications are harmless for the novice and can avoid throwing too many information at once or making them doubt, I consider that ideally one should not prepare a certification only for the sticker but above all to confirm a real expertise, and to learn new things, and this requires some technical accuracy.
+While I agree that some simplifications are harmless for the novice and can avoid throwing too much information at once or making them doubt, I consider that ideally, one should not prepare a certification only for the sticker but above all to confirm a real expertise, and to learn new things, and this requires some technical accuracy.

 Here is an example of this kind of harmless error that demonstrates a lack of full understanding of the language: the last part of the

 for loop is described as carrying on an instruction expressing counting (